ggxchain/documentation/src/developer-documentation/keys/polkadot-js-create-keys.md

-## Key Generation using Polkadot.js Extension
+## Key Generation Using The Polkadot.js Extension

 The Polkadot.js extension is a browser extension that provides a user-friendly interface for interacting with Substrate-based chains, including GGX.
 It allows users to create key pairs with ease.